arcnet-cyber/linux-program-installer/README.md

 # linux-program-installer
-a cross platform program installer designed for beginners to get used to linux
+A cross platform program installer designed for beginners to get used to linux.
+It works with BASH, ZSH and FISH shells.

 ## Implemented Package Managers and Distros

 - Pacman